philmirez/express-rest-web-services/README.md

 4. Follow `DataImportInstructions.txt` instructions to import mongodb data.

+## Postman
+1. Download Postman
+2. Getting data is simple, see below.
+3. Post, Patch, and Remove require a Header and a Body
+- Headers
+ * content-type : application/json
+- Body
+ * Depends on what you're trying to do ;)

 ## Getting Data
 1. Two routers have been created to accept either filter by
 - `bookId` e.g. `http://localhost:8000/api/books/599102647d51ecf30a6bd887`
 - `genre` e.g. `http://localhost:8000/api/books/?genre=Historical%20Fiction`

+## Post, Patch, or Remove Data
+1. Send your Header and Body as well as your request type.

+## Running Tests
+`gulp test`